phetsims/wave-interference/doc/model.md

 This screen has two point sources that can be enabled/disabled independently, and interference patterns emerge from the overlapping waves.
 The point sources are always in-phase.
 The interference pattern shows constructive interference at d*sin(theta) = m*lambda.
-TODO: Does this emerge properly in the simulation?
+TODO(see https://github.com/phetsims/wave-interference/issues/71): Does this emerge properly in the simulation?
 It needs to be tested.

 # Slits Screen